-The Character of Consent: How Cookies Broke the Internet (in progress).
+The Character of Consent: The History of Cookies and Future of Technology Policy (in progress).

 Feminist Cyberlaw (co-editor with Amanda Levendowski, UC Press, 2024).

 Ctrl+Z: The Right to be Forgotten (NYU Press 2016).

 An Americans Guide to GDPR, 98(1) Denver Law Review 93-128 (2020, with Margot Kaminski).

 Practicing Privacy on Other Networks: Identification Protocols, Standards, and Strategies Before Cookies, 4(2) Internet Histories, Special Issue on European Markets 142-160 (2020, with Kevin Ackermann).

 Comparing Consent to Cookies: A Case for Protecting Non-Use, 53 Cornell International Law Journal 97-132 (2020, with Jenny Lee).

 Cookies: A Legacy of Controversy, 4(1) Internet Histories, Special Issue on Legacy Systems 87-104 (2020).